Tennis Resorts Online: The Leading Guide to Tennis Travel

 Tennis Features

 The first clue to how differently grass plays comes the moment you drop a ball to start a rally, only to see it rebound barely at all off the turf.
-That might seem to be a recipe for frustration, particularly for players with modest skills, and yet Director of Tennis Doug Browne has found that not to be the case.
-"I'm astounded that people at lower NTRP ratings have so much fun on grass," he told me.
-"They enjoy the fact that it's so different and they're so enthralled with playing at the Hall of Fame that mistakes don't bother them as much."
+That might seem to be a recipe for frustration, particularly for players with modest skills.
+The solution is not to take it seriously and have fun, relishing the joy of playing at the Hall of Fame.

 Tennis Programs.
-During the mid May through September outdoor season, the professional staff at Newport Casino offers private lessons, weekly clinics and social round robins, and Cardio tennis workouts.
+In years past, during the mid May through September outdoor season, the professional staff at Newport Casino offers private lessons, weekly clinics and social round robins, and Cardio tennis workouts.
 There is also an on-going junior program designed for locals but that can accommodate visiting juniors.
-Roughly once a month from June through September, former WTA touring pro Mary Rompf runs an adult tennis camp.
+It is likely that Austin will offer some enhanced variation on those options.

 Restaurants